-The requirements for rank beyond 1st Dan Black belt were partly based on tournament participation, and I had already participated twice.
-My mind was not on tournament but rather improving and deepening my knowledge and skills.
+The requirements for rank beyond 1st Dan Black Belt were partly based on tournament participation, and I had already participated twice.
+My mind was not on tournaments but rather on improving and deepening my knowledge and skills.
+I was disappointed in what I found was that larger, more athletic persons had the biggest advantage with what I had been learning.
 I secretly longed to study from the source – the Chinese martial arts.
 Without advancing to the next dan ranking, I instead, helped my teacher, teach outside of his school at Parks and Recreation Departments and YMACs to draw interest in the school.
 In 1975, I left Detroit for Phoenix.
 Early on, I had thought I might find a deeper, more profound martial art outside of Detroit, perhaps to the west!
 Once there, however, I was consumed with finding work.
 After eight years of martial arts, I thought I was done with it.
 An ad for a black belt instructor in the newspaper changed that.
 I stumbled upon a person with some knowledge of a Chinese system.
 It is there that I started my personal journey for depth in martial arts study and I found it, first in a Wing Chun lineage.
 During the seventies I sampled another Wing Chun lineage in San Francisco and later in Master Leung Ting’s Wing Tsun system.
-My quest for quality and the thirst for expansion was what led me to Great Grandmaster’s Wing Tsun system.
-He showed through my research, that he wanted to expand his art “though it is contrary to the wishes of the founder,” – Grandmaster Leung Ting.
-To find out about this Hong Kong instructor whom I had never met, Master Leung Ting, I did my research which was in books and Hong Kong magazines (long before the internet).
-I purchased the big book Wing Tsun Kuen from a tiny mail order company in New York.
+Those other lineages still did not solve the issue of using a stronger, more athletic person’s force.
+My quest for quality and the thirst for expansion was what led me to Master Leung Ting’s Wing Tsun system in the late 70s.
+He showed through my research, that he wanted to expand his art “though it is contrary to the wishes of the founder,” to quote him in his book, Wing Tsun Kuen.
+To find out about this Hong Kong instructor, Master Leung Ting, I did my research which was in books and Hong Kong magazines (long before the internet).
+I purchased his big book Wing Tsun Kuen from a tiny mail order company in New York.